The Architecture of APScheduler

-Besides, the sleep operation depends on OS or VM scheduler, which is much low-level scheduler behind the scene.
-The OS does not guarantee it suspends the process exactly the same amount of time specified by
+Besides, the operating system does not guarantee it suspends the process exactly the same amount of time specified by

 Since the scheduler sometimes misses triggering jobs, APScheduler leaves the question to the end-users if the job should be triggered when the job passed the time.